SamuelStreet/SPPP/README.txt

 To work will need
 - pip install wx
-- pip install wx.html2 (It is a serious pain if you want these top 2 to work in linux)
+- pip install wx.html2 (For linux the above to are done together using a slightly more complex method described below)
 - pip install numpy
 - pip install plotly